-This graph shows the number of summary ejectments per month in Durham County from January 2012 to October 2014.
-The blue line shows eviction rates in block groups that are majority PoC, and the green line shows rates in block groups that are majority white.
+This graph shows the number of summary ejectments per month in Durham County from 2000 to 2020.
+The blue line shows eviction rates in block groups that were majority PoC in 2016 (using 2014-2018 ACS averages), and the green line shows rates in block groups that were majority white.

 When do evictions occur?
 Bigger Picture

-Below is a graph that shows the number of summary ejectments filed each month in Durham from 2000 to May 2019:
+Below is a graph that shows the number of summary ejectments filed each month in Durham from 2000 through October 2020:

 Data from some months of 2003 is missing and evictions from 2000 to 2001 seem to be undercounted because of an inconsistency in data records.
 Despite this, we still can see that evictions peaked around 2008, and slowly decreased after.